Plant spacing and reduced water use

 One practice that has proven particularly effective is companion planting ( also called inter-planting), in which multiple plant species are planted together.
 This is basically pairing of plants with minimal competition.
 These companion planting techniques can improve yields and taste, while simultaneously reducing pest problems.

 The drawings used in this week’s video are from the 1927 book Root Development of Vegetable Crops by John Weaver and William Bruner.
 The book’s illustrations are invaluable in helping a gardener understand what is going on below the soil level.
-This book, along with many other useful books on farming from the public domain, can be found in The Holistic Agriculture Library.
+This book, along with many other useful books on farming from the public domain, can be found in The Soil and Health Agriculture Library.

 Giving each plant the right amount of space can even reduce the amount of water needed in the garden.
 Proper spacing will create natural mulch above the ground and a moist environment for the roots.
 In this way, one can maximize a garden’s yield while using minimal water.
 These guidelines, along with the proper amount of water and nutrients, will meet the needs of the plant and allow for healthy growth.